youtube/cobalt/cobalt/doc/performance_tuning.md

 Some platforms require that the display buffer is swapped frequently, and so in these cases Cobalt will render the scene every frame, even if it is not changing, which consumes CPU resources.
-This behavior is defined by the value of `SB_MUST_FREQUENTLY_FLIP_DISPLAY_BUFFER` in your platform's `configuration_public.h` file.
-Unless your platform is restricted in this aspect, you should ensure that `SB_MUST_FREQUENTLY_FLIP_DISPLAY_BUFFER` is set to `0`.
-If the platform needs a new frame submitted periodically, an alternative to setting `SB_MUST_FREQUENTLY_FLIP_DISPLAY_BUFFER` to `1` is to implement the Cobalt Extension "dev.cobalt.extension.Graphics" and report the maximum frame interval via `GetMaximumFrameIntervalInMilliseconds`.
+If the platform needs a new frame submitted periodically implement the Cobalt Extension "dev.cobalt.extension.Graphics" and report the maximum frame interval via `GetMaximumFrameIntervalInMilliseconds`.

 See `SbSystemGetExtension` and
 [`CobaltExtensionGraphicsApi`](../extension/graphics.h).